BT0024 – Statement of Treasury Policy

 7. Loans to students guaranteed 100% by the Tennessee Student Assistance Corporation;

-8. Any other collateral security which is acceptable to the Secretary of the Treasury to secure the United States for deposits of public money in tax and/or loan accounts; provided, that such collateral shall not include state or municipal bonds from other states or from municipalities in other states; and
+8. Any other collateral security which is acceptable to the Secretary of the Treasury to secure the United States for deposits of public money in tax and/or loan accounts; provided, that such collateral shall not include state or municipal bonds from other states or from municipalities in other states; or

-The Treasurer is authorized to establish escrow accounts at the Federal Reserve Bank, Federal Home Loan Bank, or any commercial bank for the deposit of collateral pledged to secure University deposits which provides for the transfer of the collateral to the University in the event of failure or refusal of any University depository to return any deposit plus earned interest in accordance with the terms of the deposit contract.
-The Treasurer shall periodically value securities pledged as collateral for University deposits to determine that the market value of such securities exceeds the amount of the deposits less so much of any such amount as is protected by deposit insurance.
+The Treasurer is authorized to establish escrow accounts at (i) the Federal Reserve Bank, (ii) Federal Home Loan Bank, or (iii) any commercial bank or an affiliate thereof for the deposit of collateral pledged to secure University deposits, which provides for the transfer of the collateral to the University in the event of failure or refusal of any Designated Financial Institution to return any deposit, plus earned interest, in accordance with the terms of the deposit contract.

-SECTION 3.
-DISBURSEMENT OF UNIVERSITY FUNDS
+1. DISBURSEMENT OF UNIVERSITY FUNDS

-A. University funds shall be disbursed by the CFO or Treasurer by check drawn on any of the depositories of the University, to be signed by the CFO or Treasurer and countersigned by the President.
-However, electronic transfer of funds, in lieu of a check, may be utilized when such use is deemed by the CFO or Treasurer to be in the best interest of the University.
+University funds shall be disbursed by the CFO or Treasurer by check drawn on any of the Designated Financial Institutions, to be signed by any two of the following University Officers: the President, the CFO, or Treasurer.
+However, electronic transfer of funds, in lieu of a check, may be utilized when such use is deemed appropriate by the CFO or Treasurer.
+Transfer of funds between Designated Financial Institutions shall generally be made by an electronic transfer of funds.

 1. Certificates of deposit of banks and savings and loan associations located in the State of Tennessee, which shall be secured by deposit insurance, or pledged collateral in the same manner as depository accounts;